 The Green Vegans Board of Directors and Volunteers

 2012 – 2013 Green Vegans Campaigns

-We are sending a delegation to the International Whaling Commission (IWC) because you cared.
+We sent a delegation to the International Whaling Commission (IWC) because you cared.
 Thank you.
 We met our funding goal.

 Request for Funds to Attend IWC 64